DeSinister/StockTrainer/README.md

 1.) profit and invested money calculated
-2.) appropiate color for stock green..if price incremented and red if decreamented 3.)
+2.)
 User Balance
+3.)
+Display All Stocks
+4.)
+Add category to Stocks
+5.)
+COnstraint for buying stocks of same category